-North Boone Community Unit School District 200 serves approximately 1,750 students in preschool through high school in the villages of Caledonia, Capron and Poplar Grove, as well as the northern tier of unincorporated Boone County.
+North Boone Community Unit School District 200 serves approximately 1,650 students in preschool through high school in the villages of Caledonia, Capron and Poplar Grove, as well as the northern tier of unincorporated Boone County.
 North Boone schools are recognized as accredited schools by the Illinois State Board of Education.

-The mission of the North Boone educational community is to provide students with exceptional experiences that continuously develop their minds and character, fostering lifelong learning and responsible citizenship.
-Due to its forward-thinking leadership and teaching staff, North Boone was recognized as one of the top schools in the nation in preparing students for their digital future by the US Department of Education in a ceremony at the White House in 2014.
+The mission of the North Boone educational community is to provide students with exceptional experiences that continuously develop their minds and characters, fostering lifelong learning and responsible citizenship.
+Due to its forward-thinking leadership and teaching staff, North Boone was recognized as one of the top schools in the nation in preparing students for their digital future by the U.S. Department of Education in a ceremony at the White House in 2014.
 North Boone was one of six such districts recognized in Illinois and one of only 120 from across the nation.

 Boone County is conveniently located near several accredited colleges and universities that offer undergraduate, graduate and post graduate degrees.

-Rockford University is home to one of only 11 Phi Beta Kappa (PBK) chapters in Illinois, the most prestigious honor society in the United States.
-Named by The Princeton Review as a Best Midwestern College and one of only 81 colleges in the nation as a “College with a Conscience,” Rockford University currently serve approximately 1,250 full-and part-time students.
-Its mission is to educate men and women to lead responsible lives by means of a curriculum grounded in liberal arts learning and complemented and extended by professional and practical experience.
+Rockford University is home to one of only 11 Phi Beta Kappa chapters in Illinois, the most prestigious honor society in the United States.
+The university was named by The Princeton Review as a Best Midwestern College and is a U.S. News & World Report Best Midwest Regional University.
+Rockford University currently serves approximately 1,200 full-and part-time students.

 The University of Illinois College of Medicine at Rockford provides the finest community-based medical training, and offers educational development of health professionals through health services to the Northern Illinois region.
 The college is internationally recognized as a leader in medical education.
 As a collaborating center to the World Health Organization each year, its competitive academic curriculum and acclaimed research opportunities attract top students and faculty worldwide to its scenic 20-acre campus in Rockford.
 The college offers quality medical education, provide exceptional health care to the community and impacts the future of medicine through advanced research.